-The SAF is only available to full-time students who are participating on a course of no less than one year in duration which leads to an undergraduate or postgraduate qualification.
+The SAF is available to full and part-time students who are participating on a course of no less than one year in duration which leads to an undergraduate or postgraduate qualification.

 The categories below serve as an example of some of the instances in which a student may be approved for funding.
 Please note that a student is not automatically approved for funding if he/she falls into one of the categories listed below.
 Each application is reviewed on an individual basis with direction from the guidelines below.

 Student has no access to financial assistance from other sources.

 Student is unable to meet daily living expenses.

 Sudden or unseen expenses that a student is unable to meet.